 Neither are animals.
-You’ve heard of woolly mammoths, giant anteaters and sabretooth tigers, haven’t you?
+Ever heard of woolly mammoths, giant anteaters and sabretooth tigers?
 What do you think happened to them?
 They didn’t starve in an ice age nor were they wiped out by meteors.

 People killed them, and then, they ate them.
 Until there weren’t any more.